hsnvnd/Plant_Lab_Tasks/Tomato_FeDeficiency_Genes_Clustering/README.md

   - Tomato gene names corresponding to `FPKM_tomato.txt`.
   - Gene names found in `"annotation Solyc_ITAG4_0.xlsx"`.
   - Important gene names located in Column L of `"annotation Solyc_ITAG4_0.xlsx"`.

+## Citation
+If you use this repository, please cite:
+**"The Early Response to Urea, Nitrate, or Ammonium and Iron Resupply in Tomato Roots Highlights the Induction of FER, bHLHs, UMAMITs and MATEs"**
+(BibTeX entry will be added once available.)